PatrickPro/YOURLS-Device-Details-pdo-fix/README.md

 I have also not really tested this super rigorously, so if you find any bugs, feel free to open an issue! <br>
 I'm aware that by using cookies to store the data, the data will always be one click behind.

-## Version 3
-This version is currently in development.
-The main change is that it does not "hack" core files. <br>
-It still has all of the functionality of the previous version with some added features as well. <br>
-Firstly, there is a page under manage plugins that allows you to input your own [ipinfo.io](https://ipinfo.io) API token. <br>
-Secondly, click data is transferred to the backend with the POST method so it is always accurate. <br>
-I will publish it once I have more time to finish programming it but it might take me some time. <br>
-If you would like to help me, feel free to open up a new issue as well!
-I would appreciate any help.

 ## Installation
 1. Install WhichBrowser to the root using `composer require whichbrowser/parser`.